iproute-net/saltstack_demo_with_arista/README.md

 ```
 salt 'leaf1' net.cli 'show vlan'
 ```
-### Run pyeapi execution module in a sls file with a file
+### Run pyeapi execution module in a sls file to configure devices with a file

 The file [render.sls](states/render.sls) and the file [vlans.j2](templates/vlans.j2) are in the master file server
 ```
 salt -G 'os:eos' state.sls render
-ls  salt/eos/*cfg
+ls  /srv/salt/eos/*cfg
 ```
 The file [push_config.sls](states/push_config.sls) is in the master file server
 ```